-- 1. Students shall be awarded a certificate/diploma for all examinations that they complete successfully, as stipulated in the Higher Education and Research Act. - The following predicates may be added to the certificate by the Board of Examiners: a. "cum laude", if the student has received a minimum grade of 7.0 for all exams of the master's overall assessment (included in the GPA computation) at each first exam opportunity, has received a minimum grade of 8.0 for the thesis at first opportunity and has a GPA of 8.00 or higher, and if the overall exams organized by - the programme together represent a minimum of 60 ECTS. "summa cum laude", if the student has received a minimum grade of 7.0 for all exams of the master's overall assessment (included in the GPA computation) at each first exam opportunity, has received a minimum grade of 9.0 for the thesis at first opportunity and has a GPA of 9.00 or higher, and if the overall exams organized by the programme together represent a minimum of 60 ECTS. - These predicates can, in special cases, also be awarded at the discretion of the Board of Examiners. - 4.
+- 1. Students shall be awarded a certificate/diploma for all examinations that they complete successfully, as stipulated in the Higher Education and Research Act. - The following predicates may be added to the certificate by the Board of Examiners: a. "cum laude", if the student has received a minimum grade of 7.0 for all exams of the master's overall assessment (included in the GPA computation) at each first exam opportunity, has received a minimum grade of 8.0 for the thesis at first opportunity and has a GPA of 8.00 or higher, and if the overall exams organized by the programme together represent a minimum of 60 ECTS. - b. "summa cum laude", if the student has received a minimum grade of 7.0 for all exams of the master's overall assessment (included in the GPA computation) at each first exam opportunity, has received a minimum grade of 9.0 for the thesis at first opportunity and has a GPA of 9.00 or higher, and if the overall exams organized by the programme together represent a minimum of 60 ECTS. - 3.
+These predicates can, in special cases, also be awarded at the discretion of the Board of Examiners. - 4.
 Students who committed fraud and/or plagiarism and whose exam, or part thereof, is declared invalid or who have been excluded from exams, are excluded from the (Summa) Cum Laude predicates. - 5. first exam opportunity" in sub 2 means that all exams must be taken in the year of enrolment that corresponds to the course/component year of the exam, and that no earlier exam result exists.
 The thesis must be defended within the second year of enrolment.
+As a leniency arrangement for students that have started in February, the thesis must be defended before 1 March, i.e., 25 months after the start.